Visit Historic Victor and the Memories Will Follow You Home.

 Mark Your Calendar and Plan to Attend Annual Festivals & Special Events that Celebrate Victor's Unique Heritage.
 Bring your family & friends.

-- Victor Gold Rush Days Parade -- Sunday, July 16, 2023, noon.
+- Victor Gold Rush Days Parade -- Sunday, July 21, 2024, noon.
 Participate in the noontime parade with Friends & Members of the Victor Heritage Society dressed in period costume while strolling along the parade route behind the VHS Banner.
-Everyone is welcome to participate!
+Everyone welcome to participate!
 Gather at the Sandlin house (514 Victor Ave) at 11:45 AM.
-Check our Bulletin Board for more 2023 parade details to be announced.
+After the parade, plan to attend a Free Historical Presentation at Gold Coin Club by Richard Coursin.

 - Spectacular Aspen Leaf Viewing — late Sept / early Oct, along all roads leading to and from Victor.

-- Victor Christmas Parade & Events — Dec 8, 2023, check back for details to be announced.
+- Victor Christmas Parade & Events — Dec 13, 2024, click link for details to be announced.

 Click These Interesting Links